Police body camera: Police

-Some police officers in Japan will strap on body cameras in a trial set for fiscal 2024, with an eye to introducing them across the country in the future, the National Police Agency announced on Aug 30, 2023.
+Some police officers in Japan will use body cameras in a trial in 2024, with the idea of introducing them across the country in the future, the National Police Agency announced on August 30, 2023.

 The NPA will check the footage to see if officers are questioning people appropriately, among other purposes.
 Relatively large prefectural police forces will implement the system first, and the NPA will consider full-scale introduction after verifying its effectiveness.
 About 15 million yen (approx. $103,000) for related expenses has been included in the agency's fiscal 2024 budget request.

 According to the NPA, a total of 102 wearable cameras are to be purchased, including 65 for local areas, 19 for crowd control, and 18 for traffic divisions.
 In the case of the crowd control officers, the cameras will capture video of situations with many people coming and going, and the feeds will be monitored remotely in real time.
 For traffic, the video will be used to educate drivers on road violations.
 In principle, police officers will still watch for traffic offenses on-site, with the bodycam footage expected to play a supporting role.

 There are several types of wearable cameras that attach to different parts of the body, such as the head and chest.
 Which type will be used has not yet been decided.
 Data storage periods and other operational practices will also be considered later.

 In August 2025, Japan’s National Police Agency launched a pilot program to trial body-worn cameras for police officers.
 The initiative aims to evaluate effectiveness in three areas: community policing (39 cameras in Tokyo, Osaka, and Fukuoka for three months), traffic enforcement (18 cameras in Aichi, Niigata, and Kōchi for six months), and crowd security (18 cameras in nine prefectures for one year).
 Cameras will not be used during private home visits, and footage retention periods range from one week to three months, depending on the operation.
 The results of these trials will determine whether body cameras will be adopted nationwide by FY 2027.